 What is Diminished Functional Capacity?

 In many cases, disability applicants with PTSD must show they have diminished functional capacity, or the inability to maintain employment due to severe PTSD symptoms.
-People with PTSD experience physical and mental issues that often cause them to miss work or make mistakes at work.
+People with PTSD experience physical and mental issues that often cause them to miss work or make mistakes at work (which can even lead to injuries that an Atlanta workers’ compensation lawyer can help you file for).
 Panic attacks, depression, hypertension brought on by chronic stress and coping productively with everyday problems are just a few reasons why individuals with PTSD could be approved for SSDI or SSI.

 One way you can increase your chance of being approved for PTSD disability benefits is to submit a longitudinal record of treatment describing how long you have been receiving consistent treatment for PTSD from a psychiatrist, psychologist or licensed counselor.
 Longitudinal records also include the onset date of PTSD, frequency of specific symptom attacks, detailed descriptions of symptoms and the success of treatment plans involving medication and/or counseling.